Mumbai: Economy

 The key sectors contributing to the city's economy are: finance, gems & jewellery, leather processing, IT and ITES, textiles, petrochemical, electronics manufacturing, automobiles, and entertainment.
 Nariman Point and Bandra Kurla Complex (BKC) are Mumbai's major financial centres.
-Despite competition from Bangalore, Hyderabad and Pune, Mumbai has carved a niche for itself in the information technology industry.
-The Santacruz Electronic Export Processing Zone (SEEPZ) and the International Infotech Park (Navi Mumbai) offer excellent facilities to IT companies.

-State and central government employees make up a large percentage of the city's workforce.
+State and central government employees comprise a large percentage of the city's workforce.
 Mumbai also has a large unskilled and semi-skilled self-employed population, who primarily earn their livelihood as hawkers, taxi drivers, mechanics, and other such blue collar professions.
-The port and shipping industry is well established, with Mumbai Port being one of the oldest and most significant ports in India.
+The port and shipping industry is well established, with Mumbai Port being one of India's oldest and most significant ports.
 Dharavi, in central Mumbai, has an increasingly large recycling industry, processing recyclable waste from other parts of the city; the district has an estimated 15,000 single-room factories.

-As of 2022, Mumbai is home to the eighth-highest number of billionaires of any city.
-With a total wealth of around $960 billion, it is the richest Indian city and one of the richest cities in the world.
-As of 2008, the Globalization and World Cities Study Group (GaWC) has ranked Mumbai as an "Alpha world city", third in its categories of Global cities.
+As of 2024, Mumbai is home to the third-highest number of billionaires of any city in the world.
+With a total wealth of around $960 billion, it is the wealthiest Indian city and one of the richest cities in the world.
+As of 2008, the Globalization and World Cities Research Network has ranked Mumbai as an "alpha world city", third in its categories of Global cities.
 Mumbai is the third most expensive office market in the world, and was ranked among the fastest cities in the country for business startup in 2009.

+Poverty, inequality, and the cost of living

+Having the largest concentration of billionaires out of any city in Asia, Mumbai is one of the most unequal cities in the world.
+41.8% of the city's population live in urban slums, though slums occupy just around 7% of the city's total land area.

+Mumbai suffers from the same major urbanisation problems seen in many fast-growing cities in developing countries: poverty and unemployment.
+With available land at a premium, Mumbai residents often reside in cramped, relatively expensive housing, usually far from workplaces, and therefore require long commutes on crowded mass transit or clogged roadways.
+Many live close to bus or train stations, although suburban residents spend significant time travelling southward to the central commercial district.
+Mumbai's overall per capita residential area is 8.3 square metres, and in the city's slums, it is 2.73 square metres.

+According to a paper published in 2010 by the World Bank, the median income was ₹20,000 while the average was ₹40,000.
+By 2019, the overall average salary in Mumbai was ₹45,000.
+Meanwhile, the median rental cost of a one-bedroom apartment in Mumbai proper is around ₹30,000.
+Much of the city's population lives paycheck to paycheck.

+Government and politics

 Civic administration

 Greater Mumbai (or Brihanmumbai), an area of 603 km2, consisting of the Mumbai City and Mumbai Suburban districts, extends from Colaba in the south, to Mulund and Dahisar in the north, and Mankhurd in the east.
 Its population as per the 2011 census was 12,442,373.